10 Transposing Instruments

 A table shows three columns and three rows.
 The first row shows See (C)/Written pitch, the second row shows Hear/Concert pitch, and the third row shows Interval Transposition.
 The second row of the first column shows the note C.

-• Example 10.2.2A: In the first row of the first column, always write “C” because transposing instruments are named based on the note that sounds when they play C.
+• Always write “C” in the first box because transposing instruments are named based on the note that sounds when they play C.

-• Hint: “See” and “C” are homophones–they will always be in the first column.
+• Hint: “See” and “C” are homophones–C will always be in the first row of the first column.

-• Example 10.2.2B: In the first row of the second column, always write the key of the transposing instrument.
-For example, for a trumpet in B-flat, write “B-flat,” and for a horn in F, write “F.”
+• In the second column, always write the key of the transposing instrument.
+For example, for a trumpet in B-flat, write “B-flat” and for a horn in F, write “F.”

 • The concert pitch is the note you hear.
 A trumpet in B-flat is called a trumpet in B-flat because when they play C, you hear B-flat.